The Expanse: A Telltale Series

 The Expanse: A Telltale Series is an episodic adventure game co-developed by Telltale Games and Deck Nine.
-Its current five episodes were released between July and September 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. It is a prequel to Alcon Entertainment's television series The Expanse.
+Its five episodes were released between July and September 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, with a version for Nintendo Switch released in April 2026.
+It is a prequel to Alcon Entertainment's television series The Expanse.

 Gameplay

 The game is played from a third-person view.
 The player can move around various environments, and use point and click actions to interact with objects.
 Non-player characters (NPCs) can also be interacted with, triggering dialogue choices that change the trajectory of story events and will affect how other character view the player, helping to determine the ending of the game.

 The player controls Camina Drummer, the XO of Artemis, an independent salvage vessel traveling across the Solar System before the events of the original series.
-The ship's crew scavenges abandoned starships for valuable parts and cargoes using zero gravity equipment, with the main story revolving around a wrecked ship with a highly valuable cargo, and the consequences of their decision to take it.
+The ship's crew scavenges abandoned spacecraft for valuable parts and cargoes using zero gravity equipment, with the main story revolving around a wrecked ship with a highly valuable cargo, and the consequences of their decision to take it.